 Green & Blue Belts

 There are four classes available each week for this group.
-This is a continuation of the children’s intermediate’ class.
-In a positive, yet disciplined environment.
-The children begin to progress in the art of karate as new skills are taught and earlier ones are refined.
-At this class level they begin their study of kobudo (weapons), which include the Bo, Sai and Tonfa. self defence is emphasized through bunkai (application).
+This is a continuation of the children’s intermediate class in a positive yet disciplined environment.
+The children continue to progress in the art of karate as new skills are taught and earlier ones are refined.
+At this class level students begin their study of kata bunkai (application) to further enhance their self defence skills.

 Children's Advanced Class